 Aman Venice is housed in a 16th-century palazzo in San Polo, the smallest of Venice’s six siesteres, overlooking the Grand Canal.
 It’s a 15-minute walk from St Mark’s Square and Basilica, and a 20-minute walk from the Doge’s Palace.

 Venice Marco Polo Airport (www.veniceairport.it) is an hour’s water taxi ride from the hotel.
 Easyjet has direct flights from major cities in the UK, France, Germany and Spain.

-Serviced by Trenitalia (www.trenitalia.com), Intercity trains, Frecce high-speed trains and the Eurostar (www.eurostar.com), Venizia Santa Lucia station is a 10-minute drive away.
-Let the hotel know where you’ll be arriving in advance and they’ll pick you up for free.
+Serviced by Trenitalia (www.trenitalia.com), Intercity trains, Frecce high-speed trains and the Eurostar (www.eurostar.com), Venizia Santa Lucia station is a 10-minute boat ride away.
+Let the hotel know where you’ll be arriving in advance and they’ll pick you up for an extra charge.

 Venice’s winding narrow streets and waterways make driving impossible, and you’re far more likely to stumble across those lesser-known trattorias and gelaterias by threading through the narrow streets by foot.
 If you are driving to Venice, leave your car in a garage just outside the city and take a vaporetto in.

 Guests are usually whisked to the hotel’s private jetty in a 1930s art deco speedboat in Casino Royale style.

 Worth getting out of bed for